 “6 o’clock guys, wake up!
 I made some porridge.
-We have to move fast if we want to make it till the sunset.”
+We gotta move fast if we wanna make it till sunset.”

 That was one of many early mornings of which we – Mor, Dor and I, have traveled the most expensive region of Europe for almost nothing, if you disregard the flight cost.
 We were vibrant, excited and adventurous – traits suitable for young men, boosted by the liberating freedom that accompany the final release from a long 3-years mandatory Israeli army service.

 It was 2010, somewhere between Stockholm to Karlskrona in Sweden.
 It’s funny to think that just a week earlier we were all practicing sales pitch techniques, trying to make some money knocking on doors and selling Chinese-made oil paintings.
 The crew was solidified (thank you, Israeli culture), the scenery was just stunning, and these two ingredients blended together produced a spontaneous yet powerful getaway.